-Daily boats are now running again in line with pandemic guidelines.
+Daily boats are expected to be running again from June 1 in line with pandemic guidelines.

 Boats can only carry 50% of their licensed capacity.

-During 2020, the cooperative charges a minimum of TL 1,100* per boat per day, including lunch** and fruit and cake in the afternoon.
+In 2021, the cooperative will charge a minimum of 1,500 TL per boat per day during June and 1650 TL from July to October, including lunch and fruit and cake in the afternoon.

-The price per day applies to a minimum of ten passengers (110 TL per person).
+The price per day applies to a minimum of ten passengers (150 TL and 165 TL respectively per person).
 Additional passengers are charged at 10% of the minimum charge.

-Smaller groups are welcome to book a trip however the minimum price is still 1100 TL per boat.
+Groups of less that 10 people are welcome to book a trip however the minimum price applies.